 Thyme is a low-maintenance herb, but providing the right fertilizer will keep your plant healthy and productive.

-During the growing season in spring and summer, fertilize your thyme every few weeks.
+During the growing season, from spring through summer, fertilize your thyme every few weeks.
 Use a diluted, all-purpose fertilizer, such as IV Organic.
 Compost is also a great fit.

-For potted thyme, use compost tea or a water-soluble fertilizer specifically for herbs, and follow the directions on the product packaging.
+For potted thyme, use compost tea or a water-soluble fertilizer, and follow the directions on the product packaging.

 Garden Pests